thomasmelchers/thomasmelchers/README.md

 - History addict.
 I've study Early Modern Period at Univeristy.
 Do you have a question about how was the tourism in the 18th century.
 Grab a seat, I can tell you a lots about it.
 - I like trekking !
 It's an active way to get out in the wild and exploring the nature in a friendly way.
 I just need to grab my backpack with some gears and food and let's go !
 After a full day of hiking I just want to rest, have some nice food and building the camp site on a stunning spot.
 - I'am also a boardgame addict !
 Rolling dice, drafting cards and establishing the best strategy to make a huge win move !
-This addiction drives me with some friends to create a NPO focus on animation of boardgames events once a month.
+This addiction drives me with some friends to create a NPO focus on boardgames presenting once a month.

 ## The Tech Part